hyperledger/bevel/docs/source/faq.md

 It is assumed that newer versions of these tools would be backward compatible, which is beyond our control.
 One can raise a new ticket to the Blockchain Automation Framework GitHub repository, if any major updates would break the system down.

 ### Why does the Flux K8s pod get a permission denied for this Blockchain Automation Framework GitHub repository?
-There is a SSH key displayed as the last role of the Flux Ansible playbook, this key should be added as an authentication method for the repository user.
+This usually means that the private key that you have used in your network.yaml for gitops does not have access to the GitHub repository.
+The corresponding public key must be added to your GitHub Account (or other git repository that you are using).
 Details can be found in this [readme file](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/shared/configuration/README.md).

 ### Why does the flux-helm-operator keep on reporting "Failed to list *v1beta1.HelmRelease: the server could not find the requested resource (get helmreleases.flux.weave.works)"?
 The HelmRelease CustomResourceDefinition (CRD) was missing from the cluster, according to https://github.com/fluxcd/flux, the following command has to be used to deploy it: